chrisatthestudy/retros/README.md

 is likely to just be confusing and offputting.

 * [x86 OS Development](http://inglorion.net/documents/tutorials/x86ostut/)
-A nice, but regrettable incomplete tutorial.
+A nice, but regrettably incomplete tutorial.

 * [MikeOS - simple x86 assembly language operating system](http://mikeos.sourceforge.net)
 It seems that at least one other person (or possibly team) has done what I am